i3D-net/ONE-GameHosting-SDK/one/agent/readme.md

 # Fake Agent

-A fake One Agent that uses the arcus library to simulate all of the agent behavior that is possible on a real One deployment.
+In One, the Agent is the component that connects to and communicates to the Game Server to send and receive Arcus API messages.
+In production, it lives alongside the deployed Game Server process.

-This can be used to connect to and test a Server of the One Game Hosting SDK.
+The Fake Agent provided here uses the arcus library to simulate all of the agent behavior that is possible on a production One deployment.
+It is used to connect to and test a Server of the One Game Hosting SDK.

-It is *not* meant to be used by real game servers in their own code.
+It is *not* intended to be included in the game server's build nor is it required to build the server or accompanying arcus folder libraries.